vladimiry/ElectronMail/README.md

   - Run `nvm use 15`.
 - Make sure you are using `npm` v7+, not the v6 (run `npm -v` to see the version).
 - Some native modules require compiling process to be involved and for that Python and C++ compiler need to be installed on the system:
-  - On `Windows`: the simplest to install all the needed stuff on Windows is to run `npm install --global --production windows-build-tools` CLI command.
+  - On `Windows`: the simplest way to install all the needed stuff on Windows is to run `npm install --global --production windows-build-tools` CLI command.
   - On `Linux`: `python`, `make` and a C/C++ compiler toolchain, like `GCC` are most likely already installed.
 Besides [keytar](https://github.com/atom/node-keytar) needs `libsecret` library to be installed.
   - On `macOS`: `python` and [Xcode](https://developer.apple.com/xcode/download/) need to be installed.
 You also need to install the `Command Line Tools` via Xcode, can be found under the `Xcode -> Preferences -> Downloads` menu.
 - ProtonMail's [WebClient](https://github.com/ProtonMail/WebClient) requires addition environment setup if you run Windows, [see](https://github.com/ProtonMail/proton-shared/wiki/setup-windows).